adonispuente/insights-dashboard/docs/app-sre/cluster-upgrades.md

     # OCM upgrade sector to which the cluster belongs
     sector: sector-1
     # blocked version patterns for the cluster
+    # note: there is a similar section on the OCM organization and both are used in conjunction
     blockedVersions:
     - ^4\.13\..*$
 ```